 Episode 6 – 8.5/10

 Episode 7 – 7.5/10

 Episode 9 – 7/10

 Episode 11 – 8.5/10

 Episode 13 – 8.5/10

 Really think the toilet monster hurt the rating more than I first thought.

-The animation style is something I feel compelled to warn some people about, though, since I imagine this animated kamishibai format, which is basically paper dolls and everything animated in puppetry style and stop-motion.
-I really believe this style greatly helps the storytelling aesthetic, but it appeared to get on the nerves of some people, so fair warning.
+The animation style is something I feel compelled to warn some people about, though, since I imagine this animated kamishibai format, which is basically paper dolls and everything animated in puppetry style and stop-motion, would get on the nerves of some people.
+I really believe this style greatly helps the storytelling aesthetic, but it appeared to annoy some people, so fair warning.

-Recommended Audience: Well, there is a lot of ‘scary imagery’ but there’s not any gore, and the death scenes aren’t that bad.
+Recommended Audience: There is a lot of ‘scary imagery’ but there’s not any gore, and the death scenes aren’t that bad.
 They usually cut away to the credits right before the big death happens.
 There’s one episode that touches upon suicide.
 There’s no sex, nudity etc. No swearing.
-Mmm….Let’s say 10+
+10+